tuva-health/docs/docs/data-quality/analytics-level.md

 from data_quality.encounters_missing_groups
 ```

-This query returns information about encounter gropus that are missing in the dataset.
+This query returns information about encounter groups that are missing in the dataset.
 This is a high level check to ensure that all encounter groups are present in the data.
 If any encounter groups are missing, it may indicate issues with data mapping that needs to be addressed.
 The underlying issue could be in one of the following sections: [Diagnosis and Procedure Fields](./atomic-level.md#diagnosis-and-procedure-fields), [Institutional Header Fields](./atomic-level.md#institutional_header_fields), or [Claim Line Fields](./atomic-level.md#claim-line-fields).

 ```sql
 select *